 Tuition and Fees Deduction

-The Tuition and Fees Deduction can reduce the amount of income subject to tax by up to $4,000.
-It is available to single filers whose MAGI is below $80,000 and married filers whose joint MAGI is below $160,000.
-The deduction applies only to qualified education expenses at an eligible postsecondary educational institution, including tuition and fees, but not room and board.
+The Tuition and Fees Deduction can reduce your taxable income by as much as $4,000.
+It is available to single filers whose modified adjusted gross income isn’t higher than $80,000 and married filers whose joint MAGI doesn’t exceed $160,000.
+The deduction applies only to tuition and fees at eligible post-secondary educational institutions, but can’t be applied to room and board.

-Expenses paid by tax-free scholarships or awards, or a tax-free withdrawal from a college savings plan or Education Savings Account (ESA), cannot be deducted.
+- Expenses paid by tax-free scholarships or awards, or a tax-free withdrawal from a college savings plan or Education Savings Account (ESA), don’t qualify for the deduction.

 American Opportunity Tax Credit

 The American Opportunity Tax Credit (AOTC) isn’t easy to qualify for, but can make paying for college a good deal easier.
 The credit allows you to take as much as $2,500 off your taxes for each of four years in pursuit of a college degree.

 To qualify, a student must be enrolled in an eligible degree or certificate program at least half time and have no felony drug convictions.
 It applies exclusively to the first four years of college, so students who have finished four full years of schooling no long qualify.

 The AOTC offers a credit of 100% on the first $2,000 of qualifying educational expenses and 25% on the next $2,000, for a maximum of $2,500.
 It requires a completely separate form attached to a Form 1040 tax return and receipt of a Form 1098-T from the institution where the student was enrolled.